 Clearly the older the system the more it’s likely to malfunction and lose efficiency.
 Air conditioning systems over ten years old are already much less efficient than the current energy-efficient equipment available today.
 But if your air conditioner is more than 15 years old, you are probably going to put in more money over time to keep it operating than if you just invested in a new, energy-efficient A/C system.

 To piggyback on the theme above, ultimately it’s going to cost more to invest in new parts and mend issues than it would to just purchase a new A/C. Another issue to remember is R-22, the usual refrigerant for old air conditioning equipment, is being phased out for the protection of the environment.
 If your air conditioning system was produced before 2010, you will soon see a large increase in the price of your refrigerant until you replace your equipment.

 Technology is always advancing and with that comes more energy-efficient A/C systems.
 Equipment now tends to cost less to operate because they are able to cool the home more efficiently, saving you money on your energy bills – and who doesn’t want that?

 To schedule your complimentary in-home estimate to upgrade your old inefficient A/C equipment, call Stevenson Service Experts at 937-503-7896.
 We will pay you a visit, review your current air conditioning system, and go over all of your options with you so you can make the best choice for your home.
-For additional information on if now is the best time to upgrade, download our free Home Heating and Cooling for Dummies eBook.
+For additional information on if now is the best time to upgrade, call today for a free in-home consultation.